3 Honest Mistakes That Lead to "No Sex Tonight"!

 And you make the same mistakes, AGAIN, tomorrow.

 Look, many couples … no, scratch that … MOST couples make these mistakes every single day.
-That basically means that it turns their week into a “NO SEX” week.
-And then the next week stays the same, and the next one too.
+That basically means that it turns their week into a “no sex” week and the month into a no-sex month.

 And they wait till vacation time to have sex again … only by then, they feel like strangers.